grreuze/Utils/README.md

 Like Vectors but with Integers instead of floats.
 Contains IntVector2 and IntVector3 with the corresponding property drawers.

+## MinMax
+A simple Vector2 with "min" and "max" values instead of "x" and "y".

 ## RealTimeClock
 A basic Canvas displaying HH:MM real time.